 Everyone can have a seat at the chess table.
 And everyone is welcome in the US Chess Federation.
 We believe the culture of inclusion is our unique strength and advantage.

-Calling Women and Girls to Claim Their Place in Chess
+Women and Girls Claim Their Power

 In the past, playing chess has been predominantly a man’s world.
 We’re pretty sure that says more about the past world than it does about chess.
 That was then.

-Make a donation of any amount by clicking here.
+Make a donation of any amount by clicking here

 Building Minds